 And while convenient, it also introduces a host of challenges.
 Like an extremely complex back end and loads of data, rules, and validation, all of which was causing delays for customers in getting their latest accrual balance.
 This, in turn, impacted their ability to redeem – which was bad for everyone's business.
 There were multiple intakes of transactions constantly flowing throughout the system, which were then grouped into tiers, which affected which benefits were actually applied.
 And to top it all off, there appeared to be little visibility into how points were being calculated, and no real way of addressing discrepancies.
 To say it’s complex would be a gargantuan understatement.

 When LoyaltyOne first approached Slalom Build, it was long past time to not only tune, but supercharge their engine.
-In fact, they had struggled to modernize their existing platform for nearly seven years – a lifetime in the hyper-competitive loyalty industry where everyone's vying for customer dollars as well as attention.
+In fact, they had struggled to modernize their existing legacy and mainframe platform for nearly seven years – a lifetime in the hyper-competitive loyalty industry where everyone's vying for customer dollars as well as attention.
 This upgrade was essential to maintain their competitiveness in an increasingly crowded loyalty space.
 Fortunately, Slalom Build has modern tech built into our very DNA, not to mention deep expertise in modern cloud solutions.
 (Of course, our ability to be in the same city, time zone, and often the same office as LoyaltyOne didn’t hurt either.)

 “Unfortunately, when you're dealing with a 10 to 12-hour difference…it can make a significant impact to timely communications and the conveying of information.”